lucialand/lucia-docs/docs/conditionals.md

 title: Conditionals
 ---

-You can toggle the `display: none` CSS attribute of an element.
+You can toggle the the presence or the `display: none` CSS attribute of an element using the `l-if` directive.

 ```html
 <div l-use="Conditionals">